bitusr/barchart/README.md

 # Vertical bar chart

-- **x** - years
+- **x** - number of patents
 - **y** - companies
 - **width of the bar** - number of patents

-The year value can be changed manually from the select element
+There is a year value which can be changed manually from the select element There should be a button which starts the year loop.
+It changes the years for the graph every second or so